nb71325/XAI-Stock-market-prediction/README.md

 - **GRU (Gated Recurrent Units)** - MAE: 0.0756
 - **LSTM-GRU Hybrid** (the most effective ) - MAE: 0.0518

 Incorporating technical indicators such as the Relative Strength Index (RSI) and Moving Average Convergence Divergence (MACD) enhances the model's ability to mimic actual price movements.
-To further interpret the model's predictions, SHAP (SHapley Additive exPlanations) values are utilized, providing insights into feature contributions.
+To further interpret the model's predictions, SHapley Additive exPlanations (SHAP) values are used, providing insights into feature contributions.

 Additionally, the project integrates GPT-2 to generate textual explanations, aiding in understanding the optimal timing for stock investments.